This simple stitching project is accessible & fun for kids 4 and up. Sew and bead with burlap on hoops for a fun textile activity.

 - plastic crochet needles

-- wooden beads or plastic beads or pony beads (optional)
+- wooden beads or star beads or pony beads (optional)

 - Thread the crochet needles with yarn.